PrefectHQ/prefect/docs/core/concepts/flows.md

 Flows are not considered `Finished` until all of their terminal tasks finish, and will remain `Running` otherwise.
 By default, terminal tasks are also the flow's [reference tasks](#reference-tasks), and therefore determine its state.

-:::tip Run order
+!!! tip Run order
     Prefect does not guarantee the order in which tasks will run, other than that tasks will not run before their upstream dependencies are evaluated.
 Therefore, you might have a terminal task that actually runs before other tasks in your flow, as long as it does not depend on those tasks.
 :::

 ### Reference tasks